 Gain Share.
-Gain share revenue increased from zero for the year ended December 31, 1997, to approximately \$192,000 for the year ended December 31, 1998, to \$1.3 million for the year ended December 31, 1999.
-This increase was due to the introduction of our gain share business model in late 1997 and the achievement of yield improvements over negotiated contract baselines.
+Gain share revenue increased from zero for the years ended December 31, 1997 and 1998, to \$1.3 million for the year ended December 31, 1999.
+This increase was due to the introduction of our gain share business model in late 1998 and the achievement of yield improvements over negotiated contract baselines.